Capacity Building in SS&T – Clusters Pilots

 For grant agreements, payments will be made in a lump sum or in instalments as described in the signed agreement.
 Grant funding agreements will include a clause stipulating the obligation for the recipients to confirm, once a year in the case of multi-year agreements, their eligibility to this Component and to inform the CSA in writing of any changes to the conditions used in determining their entitlement and eligibility to this Component.

 In the funding agreement, the Recipient will certify that any former public office holder or public servant it employs complies with the provisions of the relevant Conflict of Interest and Post-Employment Code for Former Public Office Holders and the Value and Ethics Code for Public Servants respectively.

-All Intellectual Property that arises in the course of the project shall vest in the recipient.
+All IP that arises in the course of the project shall vest in the recipient.

-When applicable, the funding agreement will include a provision granting to CSA a non-exclusive, irrevocable, world-wide, free and royalty-free licence in perpetuity to use or sub-licence the use of any such Intellectual Property contained in recipient reports for non-commercial governmental purposes.
+When applicable, the funding agreement will include a provision granting to CSA a non-exclusive, irrevocable, world-wide, free and royalty-free licence in perpetuity to use or sub-licence the use of any such IP contained in recipient reports for non-commercial governmental purposes.

 The Environmental Assessment Checklist (see Appendix D) will help the Applicant and the CSA to determine if the CEAA applies to a specific project.
 This checklist must be completed, signed and attach to the proposal.

 An organization in Quebec whose operations are partially or fully funded by the province of Quebec may be subject to An Act Respecting the Ministère du Conseil exécutif, L.R.Q., chapter M-30.